artturimatias/oscari-ES/README.md

 - has security disabled (xpack.security.enabled: false)
 - uses Docker network called "oscari-net"
-- can be found for other containers in THAT network by hostanme "http://elasticsearch"
+- can be found for other containers in THAT network by hostname "http://elasticsearch"
 - uses volume called "esdata1"